Latitude-Longitude

 Caution.
 Drawing a really big box with lots of points is guaranteed to generate a list that is confusing and un-useable.

-Clicking the button will unselect the points and clear the selection table.
-Click the button again to select a new corner.
+Clicking the button will unselect the points and clear the

 The original CPF imaging project begun in September of 1998 and completed in February 2001, scanned the recorded corner record documents to .CAL image files, which were updated via a download available monthly from the Ada County Surveyors web site.
 The files were indexed by software developed by SV Image Information Systems, and viewed by a free reader (SV Reader).
 While the software was developed primarily for distributing plan sets to contractors, it worked well for viewing the corner records but had limitations on the types of files that could be included and would not work with color images.